← Back to Guides

 2. Your Natural Nail Behaviour

 Oily nail beds cause lifting far more frequently than dry ones.
-If your nails tend to get oily, communicate this to your technician — they may use a stronger dehydrator or primer.
+If your nails tend to get oily, communicate this to your technician, who may use a stronger dehydrator or primer.
 Similarly, if your nails are naturally flexible (bendy), extensions are more likely to pop off than if your natural nails are firm.

 3. Product Quality